 One chapter of Urusei Yatsura has a bat working for a loser vampire, and recruits Ataru to find a fair maiden for the vampire to bite (or alternatively just a decent amount of blood from a maiden).
 Payment for services is a kiss from a pretty girl, but since the bat doesn't know any girls (he hired Ataru for this), it secretly turns itself into a hot babe... and is thoroughly creeped out by her reflection.
 She struggles to give Ataru a very brief peck, then flees in abject nausea, and is later seen (in bat form) furiously gargling and brushing his teeth.

-In the Sailor Moon franchise, Luna the cat is shown capable of attaining a human form in every permutation of the franchise.
-In the anime, she turns into an adult human briefly in the S Movie, which was based on an arc in the manga where she also attained human form.
+Luna the cat is shown capable of attaining a human form in every permutation of the franchise.
+In The Ninetiesanime, she turns into an adult human briefly in the S Movie, which was based on an arc in the manga where she also attained human form.
 In the manga, she does so more than once, as do her fellow cats Artemis (her lover) and Diana (their child).
-In the live-action Pretty Guardian Sailor Moon, Luna can turn into a small child and even a Sailor Senshi, though sneezing changes her back into a cat.

 In the manga only, Rei's crows, Phobos and Deimos, briefly become humans in order to grant Rei the Mars Crystal during the Dead Moon Circus arc.
 They're later revealed to be denizens of the planet Coronis, where Sailor Lead Crow also hails from.
 Just in time for them to both get killed by her.

 CubeŚCursedŚCurious provides an unusual variant, in that the ones gaining human forms are inanimate objects.
 Still, the idea is the same.

 In Kanon, Makoto is an updated version of the Japanese kitsune fox-woman, a fox who takes female human form to seduce a man.